 So, what’s the point of learning grammatical rules of a language?
 It’s very simple; to sound natural.
 If I say “he do his homework now”, most people will understand that I mean that “he is doing his homework now”, i.e. it conveys the meaning, but most educated speakers will, in addition to that, think that my English is bad or start to mentally reformulate the sentence, trying to understand why I used “do” instead of “does” or “is doing”.
 None of these effects is desired if you just want the listener to notice the fact that “he is doing his homework now”.

 People are used to receive information in a certain form, and if the form differs from what they are used to, it interferes with the reception.
 Grammar is therefore just a set of rules telling you what sounds natural to an educated native speaker’s ear.
 This doesn’t mean that you always have to follow these rules; the point is just what impression you would like to leave.
 For example, imagine that you take part in the following conversation:

 You: Ain’t nobody got time for that.

 It’s completely irrelevant how “ungrammatical” your reply was.
-The point is that if your friend knows the popular meme (just Google “ain’t nobody got time for that” if you don’t know what this all is about), he will probably find your answer humorous.
+The point is that if your friend knows the popular meme (just Google “ain’t nobody got time for that” if you don’t know what this all is about), he will understand the reference.
 If this was your intention, your use of English was completely appropriate.